Protecting yourself and others

 Going to work

-The requirement for people to work from home if possible will be dropped.
+The requirement for people to work from home if possible has been dropped.

 Going to school